Ciales, Puerto Rico: Festivals and events

 Ciales celebrates its patron saint festival in October.
 The Fiestas Patronales de Nuestra Señora del Rosario y San Jose is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as Sabor Latino.

 Other festivals and events celebrated in Ciales include: